Alex-100/PhotoLineExample/README.md

 # PhotoLineExample

 This is an example of my code.
-The project is a part of a large app.
-The full code will be added later.
+Here is only one part of full project.

 Written in Swift 4.2 with XCode 10.1.